junekim6/commons-project/README.md

 The repository contains the following folders:

 - `data_collection`: A set of scripts to collect data from regulations.gov API.
-- `data_analysis`: A set of scripts to analyze the data collected from regulations.gov.
+- `data_analysis`: A set of scripts and notebooks to analyze the data collected from regulations.gov.
 - `requirements.txt`: A list of required packages to run the code.
 - `structure.txt`: A description of the structure of the repository.
 - `.env`: A file to store the API keys and login credentials needed to run the entire code.
 You need to add your own API keys.